 Maybe drawing is one way of acknowledging and loving another person.
 When a stranger is moved by my work, I spark with a certain warmth—an affirmation that what I see and how I’ve translated it visually resonates with someone else.

-Even making urban drawings of people you don't know before, make these gestures in the form of lines make connection and speak for you to make new friends.
+Even making urban drawings of people you don’t know before, make these gestures in the form of lines make connections and speak for you to make new friends.

-What can drawings reveal about people's perspectives on play?
-Just their graphic expressions!
+What can drawings reveal about people’s perspectives on playing? – Just their graphic expressions!